tazama-lf/relay-service/README.md

 The service uses a plugin-based architecture where transport destinations are implemented as npm packages.
 The `DESTINATION_TRANSPORT_TYPE` environment variable specifies which plugin to load:

-- `nats-relay-plugin` - For NATS destinations
+- `@tazama-lf/nats-relay-plugin` - For NATS destinations
-- `rabbitmq-relay-plugin` - For RabbitMQ destinations
+- `@tazama-lf/rabbitmq-relay-plugin` - For RabbitMQ destinations
-- `rest-relay-plugin` - For REST API destinations
+- `@tazama-lf/rest-relay-plugin` - For REST API destinations
+- `@tazama-lf/kafka-relay-plugin` - For Kafka destinations
 - `google-cloud-plugin` - For Google Cloud Storage destinations

 Plugins are automatically installed and loaded at runtime using the plugin loading system.